softwareconstruction240/softwareconstruction/instruction/computer-security/computer-security.md

 ### Creating Signatures

-One primary use for a hash function is to create a unique, short, fixed size, signature that can represent data blocks of arbitrary length.
+One primary use for a hash function is to create a unique, short, fixed size signature that can represent data blocks of arbitrary length.
 With a signature you can use it as a compact representation of the data, and to determine equality to other data blocks.

 The key properties of a hash function that is used for generating signatures include speed, fixed size, determinism, and resistance to collisions.
 Therefore algorithms such as MD5 and SHA-1 work well for this purpose.
 As an example, Git uses SHA-1 to generate a unique signature for all the data in a given commit.

 ### Securing Passwords

 If a hash function is one-way and preimage resistant, then it is a good candidate for representing passwords.
-Under this model you would hash user's password when they register and then store it in the database.
+Under this model you would hash the user's password when they register and then store it in the database.
 When you want to authenticate a user's password you simply hash the password at login, and compare it to the previously stored hashed value.

 In order to understand why hashing passwords is valuable, consider the case where you simply store plain text representations of passwords in a database column.